lnksz/personio-attendance-import/README.md

 # Output: Personio API

 This boils down to
-- Authentication with a session
+- Authentication via the login page
-- Parsing out the XSRF token from the response
-- Sending attendance data with UUIDs and right formatting
+- Sending attendance data with UUIDs and right formatting and tokens

 ## API Analysis